 Top products/features

-VPN, Search, Alert, Adblock, Cookie Pop-Up Blocker, Antivirus
+VPN, Search, Alert, Adblock, Cookie Pop-Up Blocker, Antivirus, Dedicated IP

 VPN, Adblock, Antivirus, Dedicated IP address